mattcone/markdown-guide/_tools/vscode.md

     link: https://github.com/microsoft/vscode
 ---

-[Visual Studio Code](https://code.visualstudio.com) is extensible, free, open-source, and cross-platform.
+[Visual Studio Code](https://code.visualstudio.com) is a source code editor.
+It is extensible, free, open-source, and cross-platform.
 It owes much of its success to its active community of extension developers.
 Whenever it lacks a certain feature, there is usually an extension to fix that shortcoming.
 Its out-of-the-box Markdown support includes:

 * CommonMark support
 * Syntax highlighting